 This workshop has been made possible in part by the Florida Humanities Council with funding from the National Endowment for the Humanities.

-Humanities and the Sunshine State: Teaching Florida's Climates will not be offered in Summer 2020 due to state budget cuts.
+Humanities and the Sunshine State: Teaching Florida's Climates will not be offered in Summer 2021.

 Please check back here and at the program Facebook page for updates on future years.